Singular Learning Theory for Factor Analysis: Learning coefficients for factor analysis models

 with $L_{11}$ a lower triangular $(r\times r)$-matrix of full rank.
 Moreover, by Fact~\ref{fact:LQ}, we can replace in the definition of $\mathcal{I}_{p,k}(\Sigma_0)$ the $(p\times k)$-matrix of indeterminates $\Lambda$ by a $(p \times k)$-matrix of indeterminates of the form

 where $\Lambda_{11}$ is a lower triangular $(r\times r)$-matrix on whose diagonal entries we impose that they be positive.
-We call this representation \textit{LQ-coordinates}.
-In these, the generators of $\mathcal{I}_{m,k}(\Sigma_0)$ are the off-diagonal entries of the matrix
+We call this representation \textit{LQ-coordinates}, but note that lower triangularity is only imposed on the $\Lambda_{11}$ block and need not be imposed on the $\Lambda_{22}$ block.
+In these coordinates, the generators of $\mathcal{I}_{m,k}(\Sigma_0)$ are the off-diagonal entries of the matrix

 In particular, each generator is the sum of a term formed from the entries of $(\Lambda_{11},\Lambda_{21})$ and a second term formed from the entries of $\Lambda_{22}$.